benfen/gluster-stuff/app/README.md

 ## Running
-The two environment variables `
+The two environment variables `UPLOAD_DIR` and `READ_DIR` effect what directory the application reads from and writes to.